toolfactory/narcissus/README.md

   * **`Field Narcissus.findField(Class<?> cls, String fieldName)`**

-    Find a field of a class by name.
+    Find a field of a class by name, bypassing all security and visibility checks.

 * Finding methods
   * **`Method[] Narcissus.getDeclaredMethods(Class<?> cls)`**